Tensor Processing Unit: Third generation TPU

 The third-generation TPU was announced on May 8, 2018.
 Google announced that processors themselves are twice as powerful as the second-generation TPUs, and would be deployed in pods with four times as many chips as the preceding generation.
 This results in an 8-fold increase in performance per pod (with up to 1,024 chips per pod) compared to the second-generation TPU deployment.

+The TPU v4 package (ASIC in center plus 4 HBM stacks) and printed circuit board (PCB) with 4 liquid-cooled packages.
+The board's front panel has 4 top-side PCIe connectors (2023).

 Fourth generation TPU

 On May 18, 2021, Google CEO Sundar Pichai spoke about TPU v4 Tensor Processing Units during his keynote at the Google I/O virtual conference.
 TPU v4 improved performance by more than 2x over TPU v3 chips.
 Pichai said "A single v4 pod contains 4,096 v4 chips, and each pod has 10x the interconnect bandwidth per chip at scale, compared to any other networking technology.”
-An April 2023 paper by Google claims TPU v4 is 5-87% faster than an Nvidia A100 at machine learning benchmarks.
+An April 2023 paper by Google claims TPU v4 is 5–87% faster than a Nvidia A100 at machine learning benchmarks.

 There is also an "inference" version, called v4i, that does not require liquid cooling.

 Fifth generation TPU

 In 2021, Google revealed the physical layout of TPU v5 is being designed with the assistance of a novel application of deep reinforcement learning.
 Google claims TPU v5 is nearly twice as fast as TPU v4, and based on that and the relative performance of TPU v4 over A100, some speculate TPU v5 as being as fast as or faster than an H100.

 Similar to the v4i being a lighter-weight version of the v4, the fifth generation has a "cost-efficient" version called v5e.
-In December 2023, Google announced TPU v5p which is claimed to be competitive with the H100.
+In December 2023, Google announced TPU v5p which is claimed to be competitive with the Nvidia H100.